 Some find a solution to slippery boardwalks through covering the surface with specific non-slip surface covers, pads, mats or meshes.
 In rare cases, even chicken wire has been used to prevent slipping.
 The issue, naturally, with such a solution is that you must purchase and install extra materials, and they can clash with the original design intent.
 Installing non-slip covers and abrasive pads to a boardwalk can also become expensive, especially as they are replaced over time.

 The best long-term way to decrease the slip potential of a boardwalk decking surface is to increase its slip resistance through textures.When you think of concrete, you may imagine a fairly smooth surface.
 With PermaTrak’s precast concrete treads, however, formliners are used in the casting process to create a textured surface that will increase traction without making the surface too rough for cyclists or pedestrians.
-PermaTrak has several concrete textures available for the concrete tread surface - Sandblast is the most popular for improving traction.
+PermaTrak has several concrete textures available for the concrete tread surface.

 In general, timber, composites and plastic boardwalk materials become slippery when wet.
 Textured precast concrete reduces slipperiness without invoking additional maintenance costs.